GTAB ByLaws

 Section 1.2 - Term.

-Each officer shall be responsible for maintaining written records of that office and shall convey these records to the successor.
+Each officer shall be responsible for maintaining records of that office and shall convey these records to the successor, written or electronic.
+Electronic records shall be kept in an electronic database that all officers can access.
+Upon completion of their term, each

 Section 1.7 – Student Relationship.